 Rita's style of country-folk has been lauded for story and sense of place, and her performances praised for capturing the audience.
-Honors include winner of the 2008 Dave Carter Memorial Songwriting Contest at the Sisters Folk Festival, finalist in the 2009 Telluride Music Festival Troubadour Contest, and more.
+Honors include winner of the 2008 Dave Carter Memorial Songwriting Contest at the Sisters Folk Festival, finalist in the 2009 Telluride Music Festival Troubadour Contest, and honors in the International Songwriting Contest and West Coast Songwriters Association.
 "This California girl comes by her mountain-music sensibility with true authenticity, with original songs deeply rooted in her family's frontier experience," (Dan Ruby, FestivalPreview.com) and Rita's fans call her "the real deal".
 A descendant of Cornish miners who sang in the mines, Rita grew up with deep regard for folk music and the power of the voice.

-In live performance, Rita will play solo but most often appears as a duo with Sean Feder on Dobro and banjo, or as "The Rita Hosking Trio" with Bill Dakin added on upright bass, or quartet dubbed "Rita Hosking and Cousin Jack"-- in sum, Sean Feder (Dobro/banjo), Andy Lentz (fiddle), and Bill Dakin (upright bass).
+In live performance, Rita will play solo but most often appears as a duo with Sean Feder on Dobro and banjo, or as "The Rita Hosking Trio" with Bill Dakin added on upright bass.
+Another option is a quartet dubbed "Rita Hosking and Cousin Jack"-- in sum, Sean Feder (Dobro/banjo), Andy Lentz (fiddle), and Bill Dakin (upright bass).
 Of recent, Rita's daughter, Kora Feder, has begun recording and performing with Rita as well.
 For more information on the accompanying musicians, please see the "musicians" page.

 banner photo by Sean Feder